PROFESSIONAL DEVELOPMENT & MENTORSHIP

 On-Site Advisors: International

-Dr. Binod Dangal is the Medical Director for Possible at Charikot Hospital in Dolakha, Nepal.
+Binod Dangal, MD is the Medical Director for Possible at Charikot Hospital in Dolakha, Nepal.
 He completed his medical school in China at Three Gorges University.
 He subsequently completed his General Practitioner residency training at Tribhuvan University Teaching Hospital in Kathmandu, where he graduated at the top of his class.
 Prior to working for Possible, he worked for Medecins Sans Fronteires following the devastating earthquakes in Dolakha in 2015.
 Following that work, he joined Possible to oversee the newly opened Charikot Hospital in Dolakha, at the epicenter of the earthquakes.

-Dr. Dan Schwarz is the Chief Medical Officer for Possible.
+Dan Schwarz, MD is the Chief Medical Officer for Possible.
 As CMO, Dan oversees the team's work in facility-based healthcare.
 In addition to being one of the founders of Possible and serving as a long-standing leader for the organization, Dan also has extensive prior experience in Botswana, Zimbabwe, and Lesotho.
 Dan completed his undergraduate studies at Vassar College, received his MPH from Harvard School of Public Health, and his MD from Brown University.
 Dan trained in Internal Medicine, Pediatrics, and Global Health Equity at the Harvard Combined Residency at the Brigham and Women's and Boston Children's Hospitals.
 He has an academic appointments within the Division of Global Health Equity at the Brigham and Women's Hospital and at Harvard Medical School.